-This Area Plan on Aging ("Area Plan") is hereby submitted by the Central Plains Area Agency on Aging (the "AAA") for the period October 1, 2013 through September 30, 2017.
+This Area Plan on Aging ("Area Plan") is hereby submitted by the Central Plains Area Agency on Aging (the "AAA") for the period October 1, 2015 through September 30, 2016.
 The Area Plan includes documents identified as pages 1 through 20, the same being attached hereto and incorporated herein by this reference.
 The Area Plan further includes all assurances and plans to be conducted by the AAA under the provisions of the Older Americans Act of 1965 (the "Act"), as amended, and applicable Federal and State laws, regulations, and policies during the period identified.
 The AAA has the authority to develop and administer the Area Plan in accordance with all requirements of the Act, applicable Federal and State laws, regulations, and policies, as presently exist or hereinafter enacted or amended, and is primarily responsible for the coordination of all Planning and Service Area ("PSA") activities related to the purposes of the Act.

-In addition to the assurances contained herein, it is understood and agreed to by the AAA that: 1) funds awarded as a result of this request are to be expended solely for the purposes set forth in the Act, and in accordance with all applicable Federal or State laws, regulations, policies, and procedures, including those adopted or maintained by the Administration on Aging and the U.S. Department of Health and Human Services; 2) any proposed changes or amendments to the Area Plan shall be submitted, in writing, by the AAA and upon written notification by the State Agency, if approved, the proposed change or amendment shall be deemed incorporated into, and become part of, the Area Plan; 3) the attached Assurance of Compliance with the Department of Health and Human Services Regulation issued pursuant to Title VI of the Civil Rights Act of 1964 applies to this Area Plan, as approved; and 4) funds awarded by the State Agency may be terminated at any time for violations of any terms or requirements of this Area Plan in accordance with 45 C.F.R.
+In addition to the assurances contained herein, it is understood and agreed to by the AAA that: 1) funds awarded as a result of this request are to be expended solely for the purposes set forth in the Act, and in accordance with all applicable Federal or State laws, regulations, policies, and procedures, including those adopted or maintained by the Administration on Aging and the U. S. Department of Health and Human Services; 2) any proposed changes or amendments to the Area Plan shall be submitted, in writing, by the AAA and upon written notification by the State Agency, if approved, the proposed change or amendment shall be deemed incorporated into, and become part of, the Area Plan; 3) the attached Assurance of Compliance with the Department of Health and Human Services Regulation issued pursuant to Title VI of the Civil Rights Act of 1964 applies to this Area Plan, as approved; and 4) funds awarded by the State Agency may be terminated at any time for violations of any terms or requirements of this Area Plan in accordance with 45 C.F.R.
 Part 74 or Part 92, as applicable, or the violation of any applicable State or Federal law, regulation or policy affecting or implementing the Act.

-The Area Plan has been developed in accordance with all rules and regulations specified under the Act and applicable Federal and State laws, regulations, and certifies that all information and statements made in this the best of his/her information, knowledge, and belief. auto Suban 5-24-2013 Signature of Area Agency Director Date The AAA Advisory Council or Governing Board has had the open Plan on Aging. pportunity to review and comment on the Area Theron Black 5-15-13 Signature and Title of Authorized AAA Governing Board Date Member or the Chairperson of the AAA Advisory Council The governing body of the AAA has reviewed and does hereby approve the Area Plan.
-Signature and Title of the Authorized Official Date of the Area Agency Board of Directors
+The Area Plan has been developed in accordance with all rules and regulations specified under the Act and applicable Federal and State laws, regulations, and policies.
+Further, the undersigned hereby certifies that all information and statements made in this Area Plan are true, complete, and current to the best of his/her information, knowledge, and belief.

+the best of his/her information, knowledge, and belief.
+Signature of Area Agency Director 7-30-15 Date The AAA Advisory Council or Governing Board has had the or Plan on Aging.
+Signature and Title of Authorized AAA Governing Board Member or the Chairperson of the AAA Advisory Council pportunity to review and comment on the Area L/8/2015 Date The governing body of the AAA has reviewed and does hereby approve the Area Plan.
+Signature and Title of the Authorized Official of the Area Agency Board of Directors Date